markreha/cloudworkshop/sdk/docs/development/README.md

 Eclipse Build and Configuration Instructions:
+This IoT Services Reference Application uses Maven Profiles to select the appropriate configuration files for the target Cloud Platform.
+The Maven Profiles are setup on the Maven POM file located in the SDK.
+The Maven Profile names basically use the platform folder in the src/config/[PROFILE] directory structure.

  1. Setup your MySQL Database.
 Startup MySQL Workbench as root user (username of root and password of root), create a schema named 'iot' (without quotes), and then run the IoT.sql DDL script located in the ***docs\database*** folder within the SDK.
 You will also need to set the privileges for the *iot* schema for the pet clinic user (username of petclinic and password of password).
  2. Make sure your MySQL database is running.
  3. Open your Eclipse 'cloudservices' Workspace.